sobjornstad/AnkiLPCG/README.md

 (choose **Tools → Add-ons**, select LPCG in the list on the left, and click the **Config** button).

+As of version 1.3, LPCG inverts the color of cloze deletions in night mode, as the default solid blue is quite difficult to read in night mode on many screens.
+If you don't like the color, you can change it in the styling rule `.nightMode .cloze`.
+If you want it back to how it was in LPCG 1.2, just leave the `{braces}` empty instead of removing the rule -- if you remove the rule, LPCG will assume you haven't gotten the update yet and inject the code back into your template next time you start Anki.

 <a id="Appendix_Initial_memorization">

 Appendix: Initial memorization